Cartoon Network: Marketing

 Warner Bros.
-Home Entertainment, the home video subsidiary, distributes VHS tapes, DVDs and Blu-ray Discs featuring Cartoon Network shows.
+Home Entertainment, the home video subsidiary, distributes VHS tapes, DVDs and Blu-ray discs featuring Cartoon Network shows.
 Select Warner Bros.
 Family Entertainment VHS releases came with bonus cartoons from Cartoon Network.
-Rhino Entertainment, the former record label subsidiary of the corporate parent (which was spun off from Warner Bros.
-Discovery in 2004), distributed cassette tapes and CDs with Cartoon Network-related music.
+Rhino Entertainment, the former record label subsidiary of the corporate parent (which was spun off from Time Warner in 2004), distributed cassette tapes and CDs with Cartoon Network-related music.
 These products were also available through the Warner Bros.
 Studio Store.
 DC Comics, the comic book subsidiary, published a series featuring the Powerpuff Girls, indicating it could handle other CN-related characters.
 Warner Bros., the film studio subsidiary, released The Powerpuff Girls Movie in 2002.
 Kevin Sandler considered it likely that this film would find its way to HBO or Cinemax, two television network subsidiaries which regularly broadcast feature films.
 Sandler also viewed book tie-ins through Warner Books as likely, since it was the only area of marketing not covered yet by 2001.

+Cartoon Network also licensed its original series out for food promotions.
+Nestlé was granted a licensing agreement that resulted in a Wonder Ball chocolate candy tie-in with Cartoon Network characters and logos beginning in 2003.
+A new Wonder Ball promotion began in 2004 with characters from Ed, Edd n Eddy and exclusive Wonderball prizes and cToons on the Cartoon Orbit website.

-International channels
+International

 Since its inception, Cartoon Network and its sister channels have set up various national and regional feeds.
 Since the early 1990s and 2000s, the network has expanded to countries including Canada, Mexico, Latin America, the United Kingdom, Ireland, Africa, and several Asia-Pacific regions.